HETEROCYCLES

 EXPERIMENTAL

+General.
 Unless otherwise noted, all materials were obtained from commercial sources and used without purification.
 All reactions were carried out under anhydrous conditions, unless otherwise specified, and performed under positive pressure of argon using flame-dried glassware.
 Dichloromethane, acetonitrile, toluene, and tetrahydrofuran were degassed with argon and dried through a solvent purification system (J. C. Meyer of Glass Contour).
 Flash chromatography was performed on standard grade silica gel (230 x 400 mesh) from Sorbent Technologies with the indicated solvent.
 Microwave reactions were run using a CEM Discover set to a constant temperature and allowing for variable power.
 1H NMR and 13C NMR spectra were recorded on Varian 300 and 400 MHz spectrometers as indicated.
 Chemical shifts are reported in parts per million downfield from tetramethylsilane.
 Peak multiplicities are denoted s (singlet), bs (broad singlet), d (doublet), t (triplet), m (multiplet) or by a combination of these e.g. dd (doublet of doublets).
 Infrared spectra were recorded on a Bruker Tensor 27 IR spectometer on NaCl plates.
 Mass spectra were obtained at the Colorado State University CIF on a Fisons VG Autospec.

 7-(3-Methylbut-2-en-1-yl)-2-(2-methylbut-3-en-2-yl)-1H-indol-6-ol (13).
 To 14 (100 mg, 0.37 mmol, 1 eq) in MeOH (3 mL) was added Lindlar’s catalyst (10 mg, 10 wt %) at rt followed by purging with a balloon of hydrogen gas.
 The reaction was vigorously stirred for 30 min.
 The reaction was monitored by NMR for loss of alkyne proton.
 The reaction was then filtered through a plug of Celite and concentrated under reduced pressure to give a crude yellow oil.
 The resultant crude yellow oil was then taken up in toluene (3 mL) and the reaction was heated to 150 ºC in a microwave reactor for 30 min.
 The reaction was then concentrated under reduced pressure to give the crude 13 as a brown oil.
 The residue was purified by flash chromatograph (AcOEt/hexane, 1:20) to give indole 13 (87 mg, 87%) as an off white solid.
-Rf = 0.38 (AcOEt/hexane, 1:4); 1H NMR (400 MHz, CDCl3) δ 7.79 (bs, 1 H), 7.20 (d, J = 8.3 Hz, 1 H), 6.57 (d, J = 8.3 Hz, 2 H), 6.18 (s, 1 H), 6.03 (dd, J = 17.3, 10.5 Hz, 1 H), 5.37 (t, J = 7.25 Hz, 1 H), 5.10 (d, J =17.3 Hz, 1 H), 5.08 (d, J = 10.5 Hz, 1 H), 4.70 (s, 1 H), 3.55 (d, J = 7.25 Hz, 2 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.42 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.7, 146.5, 144.5, 136.4, 134.0, 123.1, 122.3, 118.4, 112.0, 110.1, 108.1, 97.99, 38.3, 27.5, 25.9, 24.5, 18.1; IR (νmax) 3447, 1621, 1103, 913, 852 cm1; HRMS (ESI/APCI+) calcd for C18H23NO (M + H) 270.1852, found 270.1851.
+Rf = 0.38 (AcOEt/hexane, 1:4); 1H NMR (400 MHz, CDCl3) δ 7.79 (bs, 1 H), 7.20 (d, J = 8.3 Hz, 1 H), 6.57 (d, J = 8.3 Hz, 2 H), 6.18 (s, 1 H), 6.03 (dd, J = 17.3, 10.5 Hz, 1 H), 5.37 (t, J = 7.25 Hz, 1 H), 5.10 (d, J =17.3 Hz, 1 H), 5.08 (d, J = 10.5 Hz, 1 H), 4.70 (s, 1 H), 3.55 (d, J = 7.25 Hz, 2 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.42 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.7, 146.5, 144.5, 136.4, 134.0, 123.1, 122.3, 118.4, 112.0, 110.1, 108.1, 97.99, 38.3, 27.5, 25.9, 24.5, 18.1; IR (νmax) 3447, 1621, 1103, 913, 852 cm–1; HRMS (ESI/APCI+) calcd for C18H23NO (M + H) 270.1852, found 270.1851.

 3-((Dimethylamino)methyl)-7-(3-methylbut-2-en-1-yl)-2-(2-methylbut-3-en-2-yl)-1H-indol-6-ol (15) from 13.
 To AcOH (500 µL) was added at rt, Me2NH (6 µL, 0.074 mmol, 1 eq, 40% aqueous solution) followed by H2CO (8 µL, 0.074 mmol, 1 eq, 37% aqueous solution) and stirred for 30 min.
 To this was added at rt a solution of 13 (20 mg, 0.074 mmol, 1 eq) in AcOH (500 µL) and stirred for 4 h.
 The reaction was basified with 2M NaOH to a pH of 10–12 and extracted with Et2O (3 x 10 mL).
 The organic layers were combined and dried over anhydrous MgSO4, filtered and concentrated under reduced pressure, to give 15 (4 mg, 20%) as a yellow oil.
-1H NMR (400 MHz, CDCl3) δ 7.89 (bs, 1 H), 7.35 (d, J = 8.4 Hz, 1 H), 6.60 (d, J = 8.4 Hz, 1 H), 6.16 (dd, J = 17.5, 10.6 Hz, 1 H), 5.35 (t, J = 7.3, 1 H), 5.16 (d, J = 17.3, 1 H), 5.12 (d, J = 10.6, 1 H), 3.59 (bs, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 2.24 (s, 6 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.51 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.8, 146.5, 134.4, 133.8, 122.6, 117.4, 111.8, 109.9, 107.8, 54.0, 45.3, 39.5, 30.5, 29.8, 27.3, 25.9, 25.7, 24.4, 18.1; IR (νmax) 3457, 1623, 1241, 1011, 915, 842 cm1; HRMS (ESI/APCI+), calcd for C19 H24NO (M – N(CH3)2) 282.1852, found 282.1860.
+1H NMR (400 MHz, CDCl3) δ 7.89 (bs, 1 H), 7.35 (d, J = 8.4 Hz, 1 H), 6.60 (d, J = 8.4 Hz, 1 H), 6.16 (dd, J = 17.5, 10.6 Hz, 1 H), 5.35 (t, J = 7.3, 1 H), 5.16 (d, J = 17.3, 1 H), 5.12 (d, J = 10.6, 1 H), 3.59 (bs, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 2.24 (s, 6 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.51 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.8, 146.5, 134.4, 133.8, 122.6, 117.4, 111.8, 109.9, 107.8, 54.0, 45.3, 39.5, 30.5, 29.8, 27.3, 25.9, 25.7, 24.4, 18.1; IR (νmax) 3457, 1623, 1241, 1011, 915, 842 cm–1; HRMS (ESI/APCI+), calcd for C19 H24NO (M – N(CH3)2) 282.1852, found 282.1860.

 N,N-Dimethyl-1-(2-(2-methylbut-3-en-2-yl)-6-((2-methylbut-3-yn-2-yl)oxy)-1H-indol-3-yl)methanamine (16).
 To AcOH (1.5 mL) was added at rt Me2NH (320 µL, 2.84 mmol, 1.05 eq, 40% aqueous solution) followed by H2CO (230 µL, 2.84 mmol, 1.05 eq, 37% aqueous solution) and stirred for 30 min.
 To this was added at rt a solution of 14 (724 mg, 2.70 mmol, 1 eq) in AcOH (1.5 mL) and stirred for 4 h.
 The reaction was basified with 2M NaOH to a pH of 10–12 and washed with Et2O (3 x 10 mL).
 The organic layers were combined and dried over anhydrous MgSO4, and concentrated under reduced pressure, to give 16 (835 mg, 95%) as a yellow solid.
-1H NMR (400 MHz, CDCl3) δ 7.78 (bs, 1 H), 7.52 (d, J = 8.5 Hz, 1 H), 7.15 (d, J = 1.9 Hz, 1 H), 6.90 (dd, J = 8.5, 1.9 Hz, 1 H), 6.16 (dd, J = 17.5, 10.5, 1 H), 5.17 (d, J = 17.5, 1 H), 5.13 (d, J = 10.5, 1 H), 3.54 (s, 2 H), 2.50 (s, 1 H), 2.20 (s, 6 H), 1.60 (s, 6 H), 1.53 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 146.4, 140.8, 133.9, 127.0, 119.0, 115.9, 112.0, 103.9, 73.3, 73.0, 54.2, 45.5, 42.1, 39.4, 29.8, 27.3, 25.8; IR (νmax) 3301, 1622, 1463, 1231, 1134, 1042, 1012, 968, 914 cm1; HRMS (ESI/APCI+), calcd for C19H22NO (M – N(CH3)2) 280.1696, found 280.1695.
+1H NMR (400 MHz, CDCl3) δ 7.78 (bs, 1 H), 7.52 (d, J = 8.5 Hz, 1 H), 7.15 (d, J = 1.9 Hz, 1 H), 6.90 (dd, J = 8.5, 1.9 Hz, 1 H), 6.16 (dd, J = 17.5, 10.5, 1 H), 5.17 (d, J = 17.5, 1 H), 5.13 (d, J = 10.5, 1 H), 3.54 (s, 2 H), 2.50 (s, 1 H), 2.20 (s, 6 H), 1.60 (s, 6 H), 1.53 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 146.4, 140.8, 133.9, 127.0, 119.0, 115.9, 112.0, 103.9, 73.3, 73.0, 54.2, 45.5, 42.1, 39.4, 29.8, 27.3, 25.8; IR (νmax) 3301, 1622, 1463, 1231, 1134, 1042, 1012, 968, 914 cm–1; HRMS (ESI/APCI+), calcd for C19H22NO (M – N(CH3)2) 280.1696, found 280.1695.

 3-((Dimethylamino)methyl)-7-(3-methylbut-2-en-1-yl)-2-(2-methylbut-3-en-2-yl)-1H-indol-6-ol (15).
 To 16 (100 mg, 0.30 mmol, 1 eq) in MeOH (3 mL) was added at rt Lindlar’s catalyst (10 mg, 10 wt %) followed by purging with a balloon of hydrogen gas.
 The reaction was vigorously stirred for 30 min.
 The reaction was monitored by NMR for loss of the alkyne proton.
 The reaction was then filtered through a plug of Celite and concentrated under reduced pressure.
 The resultant yellow oil was then taken up in toluene (3 mL) and subjected to microwave conditions of 150 ºC for 30 min.
 The reaction was then concentrated under reduced pressure to give crude 15 (75 mg, 75%) as a yellow oil.
-1H NMR (400 MHz, CDCl3) δ 7.89 (bs, 1 H), 7.35 (d, J = 8.4 Hz, 1 H), 6.60 (d, J = 8.4 Hz, 1 H), 6.16 (dd, J = 17.5, 10.6 Hz, 1 H), 5.35 (t, J = 7.3, 1 H), 5.16 (d, J = 17.3, 1 H), 5.12 (d, J = 10.6, 1 H), 3.59 (bs, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 2.24 (s, 6 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.51 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.8, 146.5, 134.4, 133.8, 122.6, 117.4, 111.8, 109.9, 107.8, 54.0, 45.3, 39.5, 30.5, 29.8, 27.3, 25.9, 25.7, 24.4, 18.1; IR (νmax) 3457, 1623, 1241, 1011, 915, 842 cm1; HRMS (ESI/APCI+), calcd for C19 H24NO (M – N(CH3)2) 282.1852, found 282.1860.
+1H NMR (400 MHz, CDCl3) δ 7.89 (bs, 1 H), 7.35 (d, J = 8.4 Hz, 1 H), 6.60 (d, J = 8.4 Hz, 1 H), 6.16 (dd, J = 17.5, 10.6 Hz, 1 H), 5.35 (t, J = 7.3, 1 H), 5.16 (d, J = 17.3, 1 H), 5.12 (d, J = 10.6, 1 H), 3.59 (bs, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 2.24 (s, 6 H), 1.84 (s, 3 H), 1.75 (s, 3 H), 1.51 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 148.8, 146.5, 134.4, 133.8, 122.6, 117.4, 111.8, 109.9, 107.8, 54.0, 45.3, 39.5, 30.5, 29.8, 27.3, 25.9, 25.7, 24.4, 18.1; IR (νmax) 3457, 1623, 1241, 1011, 915, 842 cm–1; HRMS (ESI/APCI+), calcd for C19 H24NO (M – N(CH3)2) 282.1852, found 282.1860.

 Ethyl 2-amino-3-(6-hydroxy-7-(3-methylbut-2-en-1-yl)-2-(2-methylbut-3-en-2-yl)-1H-indol-3-yl)propanoate (17).
 To a solution of 15 (61 mg, 0.18 mmol, 1 eq) and N-(diphenylmethylene)glycine ethyl ester (52 mg, 0.19 mmol, 1.05 eq) in acetonitrile (2 mL) was added at rt Bu3P (10 µL, 0.074 mmol, 0.4 eq).
 The reaction was heated under reflux for 24 h.
 The reaction was cooled to rt and concentrate under reduced pressure.
 The residue was taken up in THF (3 mL) and 1 M HCl (2 mL) was added and the reaction was stirred at rt for 3 h.
 The solution was basified with sat. aq.
 NaHCO3 and washed with AcOEt (3 x 10 mL).
 The organics were combined and dried over anhydrous Na2SO4, filtered and concentrated under reduced pressure.
 The yellow residue was purified by flash chromatography (MeOH/CH2Cl2, 0:1–1:20) to give 17 (7 mg, 10%) as a yellow oil.
-Rf = 0.36 (MeOH/CH2Cl2, 1:20); 1H NMR (400 MHz, CDCl3) δ 7.86 (bs, 1 H), 7.13 (d, J = 8.4 Hz, 1 H), 6.49 (d, J = 8.4 Hz, 1 H), 6.11 (dd, J = 17.5, 10.5 Hz, 1 H), 5.33 (t, J = 7.3 Hz, 1 H), 5.14 (dd, J = 17.4, 11.8 Hz, 2 H), 4.16-4.07 (m, 2 H), 3.85-3.81 (m, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 3.29 (dd, J = 14.4, 4.7 Hz, 2 H), 3.00 (dd, J = 14.4, 4.5 Hz, 2 H), 1.84 (s, 3 H), 1.74 (s, 3 H), 1.49 (s, 6 H), 1.18 (t, J = 7.1 Hz, 3 H); 13C NMR (100 MHz, CDCl3) δ 175.4, 149.2, 146.4, 139.0, 134.9, 133.4, 124.2, 122.9, 116.8, 111.9, 110.1, 108.3, 106.7, 61.1, 55.8, 39.3, 31.2, 28.0, 27.9, 25.9, 24.3, 18.1, 14.2; IR (νmax) 3449, 1730, 1621, 1444, 1100, 917, 799 cm1; HRMS (ESI/APCI+) calcd for C23H32N2O3 (M + H) 385.2486, found 385.2483.
+Rf = 0.36 (MeOH/CH2Cl2, 1:20); 1H NMR (400 MHz, CDCl3) δ 7.86 (bs, 1 H), 7.13 (d, J = 8.4 Hz, 1 H), 6.49 (d, J = 8.4 Hz, 1 H), 6.11 (dd, J = 17.5, 10.5 Hz, 1 H), 5.33 (t, J = 7.3 Hz, 1 H), 5.14 (dd, J = 17.4, 11.8 Hz, 2 H), 4.16-4.07 (m, 2 H), 3.85-3.81 (m, 1 H), 3.53 (d, J = 7.3 Hz, 2 H), 3.29 (dd, J = 14.4, 4.7 Hz, 2 H), 3.00 (dd, J = 14.4, 4.5 Hz, 2 H), 1.84 (s, 3 H), 1.74 (s, 3 H), 1.49 (s, 6 H), 1.18 (t, J = 7.1 Hz, 3 H); 13C NMR (100 MHz, CDCl3) δ 175.4, 149.2, 146.4, 139.0, 134.9, 133.4, 124.2, 122.9, 116.8, 111.9, 110.1, 108.3, 106.7, 61.1, 55.8, 39.3, 31.2, 28.0, 27.9, 25.9, 24.3, 18.1, 14.2; IR (νmax) 3449, 1730, 1621, 1444, 1100, 917, 799 cm–1; HRMS (ESI/APCI+) calcd for C23H32N2O3 (M + H) 385.2486, found 385.2483.

 Ethyl 2-amino-3-(2-(2-methylbut-3-en-2-yl)-6-((2-methylbut-3-yn-2-yl)oxy)-1H-indol-3-yl)propane- ate (18).
 To a solution of 16 (180 mg, 0.52 mmol, 1 eq) and N-(diphenylmethylene)glycine ethyl ester (155 mg, 0.57 mmol, 1.1 eq) in acetonitrile (5 mL) was added at rt Bu3P (29 µL, 0.21 mmol, 0.4 eq).
 The reaction was taken to 70ºC and stirred for 24 h.
 Cool to rt and concentrate under reduced pressure.
 The residue was then taken up in THF (5 mL) at rt was added 1M HCl (1 mL) and stirred at rt for 1 h.
 The solution was basified with 2M NaOH and washed with Et2O (3 x 10 mL).
 The combined organic layers were washed with Brine (15 mL), dried of over anhydrous Na2SO4, filtered and concentrated under reduced pressure to give crude 18 as a yellow oil.
 The residue was purified by flash chromatography (MeOH/CH2Cl2, 0:100–1:20) to give 18 (160 mg, 80%) as a light yellow foam.
-Rf = 0.36 (MeOH/CH2Cl2, 1:20); 1H NMR (300 MHz, CDCl3) δ 8.41 (bs, 1 H), 7.35 (d, J = 8.5 Hz, 1 H), 7.16 (s, 1 H), 6.89 (d, J = 8.5 Hz, 1 H), 6.12 (dd, J = 17.5, 10.5 Hz, 1 H), 5.12 (d, J = 17.5 Hz, 1 H), 5.08 (d, J = 10.5 Hz, 1 H), 4.08-3.96 (m, 2 H), 3.79 (q, J = 5.3 Hz, 1 H), 3.25 (dd, J = 14.4, 5.3 Hz, 1 H), 3.02 (dd, J = 14.3, 9.3 Hz, 1 H), 2.49 (s, 1 H), 1.56 (s, 6 H), 1.48 (s, 6 H), 1.07 (t, J = 7.1 Hz, 3 H); 13C NMR (75 MHz, CDCl3) δ 175.8, 151.1, 146.2, 140.2, 134.4, 118.5, 116.1, 112.2, 104.3, 87.0, 73.5, 73.1, 61.0, 56.1, 39.3, 31.5, 29.8, 28.0, 24.6, 24.4, 23.9; IR (νmax) 3267, 1733, 1622, 1464, 1136, 969 cm1; HRMS (ESI/APCI+) calcd for C23H31N2O3 (M + H) 383.2329, found 383.2328.
+Rf = 0.36 (MeOH/CH2Cl2, 1:20); 1H NMR (300 MHz, CDCl3) δ 8.41 (bs, 1 H), 7.35 (d, J = 8.5 Hz, 1 H), 7.16 (s, 1 H), 6.89 (d, J = 8.5 Hz, 1 H), 6.12 (dd, J = 17.5, 10.5 Hz, 1 H), 5.12 (d, J = 17.5 Hz, 1 H), 5.08 (d, J = 10.5 Hz, 1 H), 4.08-3.96 (m, 2 H), 3.79 (q, J = 5.3 Hz, 1 H), 3.25 (dd, J = 14.4, 5.3 Hz, 1 H), 3.02 (dd, J = 14.3, 9.3 Hz, 1 H), 2.49 (s, 1 H), 1.56 (s, 6 H), 1.48 (s, 6 H), 1.07 (t, J = 7.1 Hz, 3 H); 13C NMR (75 MHz, CDCl3) δ 175.8, 151.1, 146.2, 140.2, 134.4, 118.5, 116.1, 112.2, 104.3, 87.0, 73.5, 73.1, 61.0, 56.1, 39.3, 31.5, 29.8, 28.0, 24.6, 24.4, 23.9; IR (νmax) 3267, 1733, 1622, 1464, 1136, 969 cm–1; HRMS (ESI/APCI+) calcd for C23H31N2O3 (M + H) 383.2329, found 383.2328.

 Ethyl (2S)-(9H-Fluoren-9-yl)methyl-2-((1-(2-(2-methylbut-3-en-2-yl)-6-((2-methylbut-3-yn-2-yl)oxy)- 1H-indol-3-yl)butan-2-yl)carbamoyl)pyrrolidine-1-carboxylate (19).
 To a solution of 18 (50 mg, 0.130 mmol, 1 eq) and N-(9-fluorenylmethoxycarbonyl)-L-proline (46 mg, 0.137 mmol, 1.05 eq) in acetonitrile (1.5 mL) at 0 ºC was added HATU (62 mg, 0.163 mmol, 1.25 eq) followed by i-Pr2NEt (47 µL, 0.287 mmol, 2.2 eq).
 The reaction was allowed to warm to rt and was stirred for 12 h.
 The solution was concentrated under reduced pressure and the residue was purified by flash chromatography (AcOEt/hexane, 1:5–9:20) to give dipeptide 19 (77 mg, 85%) as a white foam.
 Rf = 0.35 (AcOEt/hexane, 1:1); 1H NMR (300 MHz, CDCl3, mixture of rotomers, diastereomers) δ 7.79-7.77 (comp, 3 H), 7.61-7.58 (comp, 2 H), 7.37-7.26 (comp, 5 H), 7.14 (bs, 1), 6.93-6.89 (comp, 1 H), 6.17-6.07 (comp, 1 H), 5.22-5.14 (comp, 2 H), 4.79-4.70 (comp, 1 H), 4.45-4.33 (comp, 2 H), 4.29-4.15 (comp, 3 H), 4.00-3.77 (comp, 3 H), 3.51-3.33 (comp, 2 H), 3.29-3.08 (comp, 3 H), 2.48 (bs, 1 H) 1.99-1.93 (comp, 2 H), 1.92-1.80 (comp, 2 H), 1.59 (bs, 6 H), 1.54 (bs, 6H), 1.01-0.89 (comp, 3 H).

-13C NMR (100 MHz, CDCl3, mixture of diastereomers) δ 172.6, 151.1, 151.0, 145.9, 144.2, 144.1, 141.4, 134.3, 127.9, 127.3, 125.4, 120.1, 112.4, 104.5, 87.1, 87.0, 73.6, 73.1, 67.8, 61.4, 60.6, 53.8, 47.3, 39.3, 29.8, 27.7, 21.2, 14.4, 13.9, 13.8; IR (νmax) 3346, 1684, 1126, 968, 739 cm1; HRMS (ESI/APCI+) calcd for C43H47N3NaO6 (M + Na) 724.3357, found 724.3355.
+13C NMR (100 MHz, CDCl3, mixture of diastereomers) δ 172.6, 151.1, 151.0, 145.9, 144.2, 144.1, 141.4, 134.3, 127.9, 127.3, 125.4, 120.1, 112.4, 104.5, 87.1, 87.0, 73.6, 73.1, 67.8, 61.4, 60.6, 53.8, 47.3, 39.3, 29.8, 27.7, 21.2, 14.4, 13.9, 13.8; IR (νmax) 3346, 1684, 1126, 968, 739 cm–1; HRMS (ESI/APCI+) calcd for C43H47N3NaO6 (M + Na) 724.3357, found 724.3355.

 (3S,8aS)-3-((7,7-Dimethyl-2-(2-methylbut-3-en-2-yl)-1,7-dihydropyrano[2,3-g]indol-3-yl)methyl)hexahydropyrrolo[1,2-a]pyrazine-1,4-dione (9) and (3R,8aS)-3-((7,7-Dimethyl-2-(2-methylbut-3- en-2-yl)-1,7-dihydropyrano[2,3-g]indol-3-yl)methyl)hexahydropyrrolo[1,2-a]pyrazine-1,4-dione (20).
 To 19 (71 mg, 0.10 mmol, 1 eq) in acetonitrile (1.5 mL) at rt wasadded Et2NH (700 µL) and the reaction was stirred for 1 h at rt.
 The reaction was concentrated under reduced pressure to give an orange/brown residue.
 The residue was dissolved in toluene (3 mL) and heated under reflux for 18 h.
 The solution was then concentrated under reduced pressure and the residue was purified by flash chromatography (MeOH/CH2Cl2, 1:20) to give 9 (15 mg, 36%) & 20 (19 mg, 44%).
 (9) Rf = 0.41 (MeOH/CH2Cl2, 1:20); 1H NMR (300 MHz, CDCl3) δ 7.91 (s, 1 H), 7.21 (d, J = 8.5 Hz, 1 H), 6.65 (d, J = 8.5 Hz, 1 H), 6.58 (d, J = 9.7 Hz, 1 H), 6.13 (dd, J = 17.5, 10.4 Hz, 1 H), 5.70 (bs, 1 H), 5.67 (d, J = 9.7 Hz, 1 H), 5.21-5.10 (m, 2 H), 4.44-4.33 (m, 1 H), 4.12-4.00 (m, 1 H), 3.75-3.51 (m, 3 H), 3.12 (dd, J = 15.3, 11.7 Hz, 1 H), 2.41-2.27 (m, 1 H), 2.21-1.81 (m, 3 H), 1.54 (s, 6 H), 1.46 (s, 6 H); 13C NMR (75.5 MHz, CDCl3) δ 169.5, 166.0, 149.1, 146.0, 140.1, 131.0, 130.2, 123.9, 118.2, 117.0, 112.8, 111.1, 105.2, 105.1, 76.0, 59.4, 55.1, 45.6, 39.2, 28.6, 28.1, 27.6, 27.5, 26.1, 22.8; HRMS (FAB) calcd for C26H32N3O3 [M + H] 434.2444, found 434.2422.
 (20) Rf = 0.29 (MeOH/CH2Cl2, 1:20); 1H NMR (300 MHz, CDCl3) δ 7.87 (bs, 1 H), 7.25 (d, J = 8.4 Hz, 1 H), 6.64 (d, J = 8.4 Hz, 1 H), 6.58 (d, J = 9.7 Hz, 1 H), 6.13 (dd, J = 17.5, 10.6 Hz, 1 H), 5.84 (d, J = 3.7 Hz, 1 H), 5.66 (d, J = 9.9, 1 H), 5.19 (d, J = 11.7 Hz, 1 H), 5.15 (d, J = 4.4 Hz, 1 H), 4.31-4.22 (m, 1 H), 3.76-3.55 (m, 2 H), 3.52-3.35 (m, 2 H), 3.26 (dd, J = 14.6, 9.0 Hz, 1 H), 2.37-2.21 (m, 1 H), 2.05-1.62 (m, 4 H), 1.52 (s, 6 H), 1.45 (s, 6 H); 13C NMR (75.5 MHz, CDCl3) δ 168.8, 166.0, 148.9, 146.4, 140.2, 130.9, 130.0, 123.7, 118.9, 117.0, 112.0, 110.8, 105.7, 104.8, 75.9, 58.7, 58.4, 45.7, 39.3, 30.0, 29.2, 28.2, 28.0, 27.5, 22.1; HRMS (FAB) calcd for C26H32N3O3 [M + H] 434.2444, found 434.2422.

 (3S,8aS)-3-((6-Hydroxy-7-(3-methylbut-2-en-1-yl)-2-(2-methylbut-3-en-2-yl)-1H-indol-3-yl)methyl)hexahydropyrrolo[1,2-a]pyrazine-1,4-dione (8) (Notoamide S).
 To 19 (286 mg, 0.41 mmol, 1 eq) in MeOH (4 mL) was added at rt Lindlar’s catalyst (28 mg, 10 wt %) followed by purging with a balloon of hydrogen.
 The reaction was vigorously stirred for 30 min.
 The reaction was monitored by NMR for loss of the alkyne proton.
 The reaction was then filtered through a plug of Celite and concentrated under reduced pressure to give the alkene as yellow foam which was directly taken on to the next step without further purification.
 Et2NH (2 mL) was added to a solution of the crude alkene in acetonitrile (3 mL) and the reaction was stirred for 1 h at rt.
 The reaction was concentrated under reduced pressure to give a yellow oil.
 The residue was dissolved in toluene (5 mL) and heated under reflux for 18 h.
 The reaction was then concentrated under reduced pressure and purified by flash chromatography (MeOH/CH2Cl2, 1:20) to give 8 (51 mg, 29%), as a yellow oil.
-Rf = 0.67 (MeOH/CH2Cl2, 1:10); 1H NMR (300 MHz, CDCl3) δ 8.01 (bs, 1 H), 7.15 (d, J = 8.5 Hz, 1 H), 6.65 (d, J = 8.5 Hz, 1 H), 6.15 (dd, J = 17.5, 10.3 Hz, 1 H), 5.75 (bs, 1 H), 5.38 (t, J = 7.2 Hz, 1 H), 5.18 (d, J = 5.35 Hz, 1 H), 5.13 (s, 1 H), 4.41 (dd, J = 10.7, 2.5 Hz, 1 H), 4.08 (t, J = 7.3 Hz, 1 H), 3.71-3.61 (m, 2 H), 3.57 (d, J = 7.2 Hz, 2 H), 3.15 (dd, J = 15.3, 11.6 Hz, 1 H), 2.39-2.31 (m, 1 H), 2.12-2.00 (m, 2 H), 1.88 (s, 3 H), 1.79 (s, 3 H), 1.50 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 169.4, 166.0, 149.4, 145.9, 139.9, 134.9, 133.9, 123.6, 122.5, 116.2, 112.6, 110.5, 104.5, 59.4, 55.1, 45.5, 39.1, 29.8, 28.5, 28.0, 27.9, 25.9, 24.3, 22.8, 18.1; IR (νmax) 3362, 1665, 1438, 919, 800 cm1; HRMS (ESI/APCI+) calcd for C26H32DN3O3 [M + Na] 459.2477, found 459.2475.
-(21) (35 mg, 20%) Rf = 0.53 (MeOH/CH2Cl2, 1:10); 1H NMR (400 MHz, CDCl3) δ 7.94 (bs, 1 H), 7.15 (d, J = 8.4 Hz, 1 H), 6.63 (d, J = 8.4 Hz, 1 H), 6.11 (dd, J = 17.4, 10.3 Hz, 1 H), 5.83 (bs, 1 H), 5.76 (bs, 1 H), 5.32 (t, J = 7.4 Hz, 1 H), 5.15 (dd, J = 17.4, 10.3 Hz, 2 H), 4.24-4.21 (m, 2 H), 3.78-3.74 (m, 1 H), 3.68-3.61 (m, 1 H), 3.53 (d, J = 7.4 Hz, 2 H), 3.48-3.37 (m, 3 H), 3.22 (dd, J = 14.4, 10 Hz, 1 H), 2.32-2.27 (m, 1 H), 1.99-1.86 (m, 2 H), 1.84 (s, 3 H), 1.74 (s, 3 H), 1.45 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 168.7, 166.0, 149.4, 146.3, 139.9, 135.0, 133.6, 123.3, 122.7, 116.7, 111.8, 110.3, 108.3, 105.0, 58.9, 58.4, 45.7, 39.2, 30.1, 29.2, 28.0, 27.8, 25.9, 24.3, 22.1, 18.1; IR (νmax) 3336, 1655, 1448, 918, 802 cm1; HRMS (ESI/APCI+) calcd for C26H33N3NaO3 [M + Na] 458.2414, found 458,2413.
+Rf = 0.67 (MeOH/CH2Cl2, 1:10); 1H NMR (300 MHz, CDCl3) δ 8.01 (bs, 1 H), 7.15 (d, J = 8.5 Hz, 1 H), 6.65 (d, J = 8.5 Hz, 1 H), 6.15 (dd, J = 17.5, 10.3 Hz, 1 H), 5.75 (bs, 1 H), 5.38 (t, J = 7.2 Hz, 1 H), 5.18 (d, J = 5.35 Hz, 1 H), 5.13 (s, 1 H), 4.41 (dd, J = 10.7, 2.5 Hz, 1 H), 4.08 (t, J = 7.3 Hz, 1 H), 3.71-3.61 (m, 2 H), 3.57 (d, J = 7.2 Hz, 2 H), 3.15 (dd, J = 15.3, 11.6 Hz, 1 H), 2.39-2.31 (m, 1 H), 2.12-2.00 (m, 2 H), 1.88 (s, 3 H), 1.79 (s, 3 H), 1.50 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 169.4, 166.0, 149.4, 145.9, 139.9, 134.9, 133.9, 123.6, 122.5, 116.2, 112.6, 110.5, 104.5, 59.4, 55.1, 45.5, 39.1, 29.8, 28.5, 28.0, 27.9, 25.9, 24.3, 22.8, 18.1; IR (νmax) 3362, 1665, 1438, 919, 800 cm–1; HRMS (ESI/APCI+) calcd for C26H32DN3O3 [M + Na] 459.2477, found 459.2475.
+(21) (35 mg, 20%) Rf = 0.53 (MeOH/CH2Cl2, 1:10); 1H NMR (400 MHz, CDCl3) δ 7.94 (bs, 1 H), 7.15 (d, J = 8.4 Hz, 1 H), 6.63 (d, J = 8.4 Hz, 1 H), 6.11 (dd, J = 17.4, 10.3 Hz, 1 H), 5.83 (bs, 1 H), 5.76 (bs, 1 H), 5.32 (t, J = 7.4 Hz, 1 H), 5.15 (dd, J = 17.4, 10.3 Hz, 2 H), 4.24-4.21 (m, 2 H), 3.78-3.74 (m, 1 H), 3.68-3.61 (m, 1 H), 3.53 (d, J = 7.4 Hz, 2 H), 3.48-3.37 (m, 3 H), 3.22 (dd, J = 14.4, 10 Hz, 1 H), 2.32-2.27 (m, 1 H), 1.99-1.86 (m, 2 H), 1.84 (s, 3 H), 1.74 (s, 3 H), 1.45 (s, 6 H); 13C NMR (100 MHz, CDCl3) δ 168.7, 166.0, 149.4, 146.3, 139.9, 135.0, 133.6, 123.3, 122.7, 116.7, 111.8, 110.3, 108.3, 105.0, 58.9, 58.4, 45.7, 39.2, 30.1, 29.2, 28.0, 27.8, 25.9, 24.3, 22.1, 18.1; IR (νmax) 3336, 1655, 1448, 918, 802 cm–1; HRMS (ESI/APCI+) calcd for C26H33N3NaO3 [M + Na] 458.2414, found 458,2413.

 ACKNOWLEDGEMENTS